Edotsey/2401PTDS_Regression_Project/README.md

 - rear_brakes_type	Type of rear brakes, which could be related to the vehicle’s stopping capability and safety.
 - Various binary indicators (Yes/No) for specific vehicle amenities and safety features	Features like steering_type, turning_radius, length, width, gross_weight, etc., which together build a profile of the - vehicle’s characteristics and its associated risk factors.
 - claim_status	Indicates whether a claim was made (1) or not (0), which is the dependent variable the model aims to predict.

 ## 3. Repository Structure <a class="anchor" id="packages"></a>

-To carry out all the objectives for this repo, the following necessary dependencies were loaded:
-+ `Pandas 2.2.2` and `Numpy 1.26`
-+ `Matplotlib 3.8.4`
 - `data/:` Contains the dataset file.
 - `RegressionTeamProject_Notebook.ipynb` Jupyter notebooks used for data exploration, model training, and analysis.
 - `images/:` Images used in the notebook.